Work samples

 About Lillian

 Lillian Jacobson (b.
-1994, Bogotá, Colombia) is a Baltimore-based Latiné artist exploring identity, place, and belonging through figurative painting.
+1994, Bogotá, Colombia) is a Baltimore-based Latiné artist exploring narratives of defining “belonging” through figurative painting.
 Adopted into a white American family, Lillian has always been attuned to how she is seen by others, which informs her empathetic approach to portraiture.
-Her paintings feature layered imagery, often incorporating elements of nature and the landscapes of Baltimore, to reflect the multifaceted experiences of… more
+Lillian holds a Bachelor of Fine Arts in Painting from the Maryland Institute College of Art and has exhibited in group shows across the region,… more

 Jump to a project: